FP&A Software Comparison

-The financial planning and analysis software market is on fire.
+The financial planning and analysis software (FP&A) market is on fire.
 Even today, more than 85% of SMEs in the United States are still relying on spreadsheets for important financial processes including budgeting and forecasting.
-No wonder that this market has been growing rapidly everyone wants to move forward, adapt to new standards, and stay ahead of the game.
+No wonder this market has been growing rapidly, as everyone wants to move forward, adapt to new standards, and stay ahead of the game.

 Workiva: The Novice

 The reporting giant that went public in 2014 is a platform that enables companies to create and file financial and compliance reports and documents to the SEC and other federal and state regulatory agencies.
 Over the past few years Workiva decided to step into the Financial Planning and Analysis field.

 After building a one-of-a-kind solution based on patented technology that transforms complex spreadsheet data into a simple, structured SQL database, the company harnessed its technology to disrupt the market and present a new kind of FP&A solution.
 The motto behind Datarails' FP&A software solution is “work smarter with an enterprise-grade solution that improves budgeting, forecasting, and planning processes without changing how you work.”

 Jedox: The Square

 Similar to its European origins, Jedox presents a strong, organized, yet slightly bland solution that manages to compete head-to-head with all its competitors.
 Recently Jedox entered the US market and is trying to appeal to large organizations.

 Like a fairytale, this software distributor has turned into a software vendor that is now one of the leading players in the CPM market.
 Prophix has a strong, solid FP&A solution with no flaws, but also with no shine.

 Below you can find a list of features that all the selected vendors’ software hold:

 Data Import - Imports trial balances, monthly P&L, balance sheets, and other types of financial data.